Creating a Career Development Plan: Tips and Strategies

 - Offers a structure for self-improvement

-How to Make Your Career Development Plan
+Steps to Develop Your Career Development Plan

 Ask yourself these questions:

-- Where do you see me in five or ten years?
+- What do I envision myself as in five or ten years?

 - What work roles are aligned with my passions?